mybonk/mybonk-wiki/RABBIT-HOLES.md

 # Things I wish I knew when I started

-List of "basic" things to master in, the order:
+Ordered list of "basic" skills that need to be aquired to enjoy the ride.

 ## Command line stuff
 - bash shell